massaillon/Bootstrap-portfolio/README.md

 ### Project Name

-  # Web accessibility check milestone 6
+  # Build the Figma template with Bootstap

 ## Built With

     - HTML
-    - CSS
+    - Bootstrap

 ## Getting Started

-  This project at deploying the Portfolio Desktop and mobile version online.
+  This project at building the Portfolio Desktop using Bootstrap.

   Please follow the steps below for getting started and editing the files from your local machine.